https://admissions.wsba.org/ will undergo brief maintenance. 00:00

 You must complete the admission process within 40 months from the date of the administration of the bar exam in which the passing score was earned; within 12 months of the LPO exam.

-The Oath of Attorney must be taken before an elected or appointed judge, excluding judges pro tempore, retired judges and administrative law judges, sitting in open court.
-See Washington Supreme Court APR 5(f) for more information.
+The Oath of Attorney and Oath of LPO must be taken in person, by telephone, or by videoconference before an elected or appointed judge, excluding judges pro tempore, sitting in the state of Washington.
+See APR 5(f) for more information.

 Once you complete all of the new admittee licensing requirements, a recommendation for your admission is sent to the Washington Supreme Court.
 It generally takes two to three weeks for the Court to issue an admission order admitting you to the practice of law in Washington.
 You will be notified by email from WSBA when you have been admitted and a license number is assigned.
 Your bar card and certificate will be mailed within two to three weeks.